Skip to content

 View more cities

 There may be certain situations in which you want your tenants to leave your property.
-The way you give notice depends on the kind of contract your tenants have signed, so it’s important to check before terminating a tenancy.
+The way you give notice depends on the kind of contract your tenants have signed, so it’s important to check before taking action.

-You can serve both a Section 21 and a Section 8 notice at the same time.
-Sometimes it may be better to use a Section 21 notice even if the tenant has breached the tenancy agreement, as possession is mandatory and the process may be quicker than if supplying a Section 8 Notice.
+Note: Landlords can serve both a Section 21 and a Section 8 notice at the same time.
+Section 21 may be quicker as possession is mandatory.

 Eviction through the courts